korovod/kenotron/docs/multi-node-training.md

-# Multi-Node Training with Nanotron
+# Multi-Node Training with Kénotron

-This guide explains how to train models with Nanotron across multiple compute nodes using Slurm, a popular workload manager for high-performance computing (HPC) clusters.
+This guide explains how to train models with Kénotron across multiple compute nodes using Slurm, a popular workload manager for high-performance computing (HPC) clusters.

 ## Using the Slurm Launcher

-Nanotron provides a convenient script (`slurm_launcher.py`) to simplify launching multi-node training jobs on Slurm clusters.
+Kénotron provides a convenient script (`slurm_launcher.py`) to simplify launching multi-node training jobs on Slurm clusters.
 This script handles configuration generation, resource allocation, and job submission in one step.

 ### Basic Usage